-The Defence Forces recognises three levels where leadership doctrine applies: the Strategic, Operational and Tactical.
-In the military context these are known as the levels of military operations.
-In management theory these are the direct, organisational and strategic levels.
-With leaders ranging across all ranks, we study how leadership differs across these levels.
-Each level is distinguished by particular objectives and means of operation and the notions of scale, time and effect are hugely relevant.
+The Defence Forces recognises three levels where leadership doctrine applies: the strategic, operational and tactical.
+In the military context, these are known as the levels of military operations.
+In management theory, these are the direct, organisational and strategic levels.
+With leaders ranging across all levels, we study how leadership differs across these levels.
+Each level is distinguished by particular objectives and means of operation and the notions of scale, complexity, time and effect are hugely relevant.
 A clear recognition that leaders interact within and between these levels highlights the applicability of competencies from tactical through operational to strategic.
+Consequently, leadership is equally driven from the bottom up and from the top down.
 The Defence Forces Capstone Doctrine, Chapter 3 elaborates further on the levels of military operations.

-Figure 2.2 Levels of Leadership
+Figure 2.3 - Levels of Leadership